-If you haven’t done so yet, it’s a high time to warm yourself with mulled wine, hot honey or punch.
+If you haven’t done so yet, it’s a high time to warm yourself with mulled wine, hot honey or punch in one of Christmas markets in Czech republic.
 In fact the selection is much more diversified and varied.
 Czechs presented their originality and innovation in creating alcoholic mixtures.
 Drinks such as Zjezdar or Spalena Malina are quite popular this year, but don’t you bother asking what’s inside, cause it’s pretty insane.

-You may combine business with pleasure and buy some Christmas gifts while indulging your hot wine.
-Candles, hand-made scarfs, caps or gloves, Christmas decorations, toys and books- those’re only few ideas among many.
+You may combine business with pleasure and buy some Christmas gifts while indulging in your hot wine.
+Candles, hand-made scarfs, caps or gloves, Christmas decorations, toys, and books- those are only a few ideas among many.

 Whenever you choose to go, the atmosphere in the heart of the city is cheerful and merry.
 Some people have their ideal spot already chosen, some are still searching.
 Some people know exactly where they will eat perfectly baked trdelnik, others are still confused.
 Some people know which queue to join for a mulled wine spaced superbly, others are discoverers and would like to sample as much as they can.
 The key thing is that everyone is happy with their choice and the time they spend outside with friends and families.